skinkade/genint2prog/src/ch03-01-lists-vectors.md

 ## A Challenge

-If you're ready, the following is a challenge that combines everything we've learned so far, and introduce several more things.
+If you're ready, the following is a challenge that combines everything we've learned so far, and introduces several more things.

 Let's say we want display the following: